WendyOlsen/SpatialRegressionBayesIndia2022/README.md

 The files include:
 --   two sets of 40 Powerpoint slides
---   one Tutorial guide, providing some sketchy answers to the set tasks --   one background case-study (PDF) about spatial regression via Bayesian MCMC modelling methods, led by Dr. Diego Perez Ruiz
+--   one Tutorial guide, providing some sketchy answers to the set tasks@ --   one background case-study (PDF) about spatial regression via Bayesian MCMC modelling methods, led by Dr. Diego Perez Ruiz@
 --   Figures, code, dataset for ages 15-24 in India 2017/8 and 2018/9
 --   Full code for cleaning the India data yourself to study any other aspect of Indian society using 'Periodic Labour-Force Survey' 2017/8 or 2018/9.
-Use all these for self-managed learning.
+Use all these for self-managed learning. @Some items will be added during Oct/Nov/Dec.
+2022.

 We are ready to take your questions via email.